-Total GHG emissions from transport sector in 2022 were approximately 1512 Gg CO2 equivalent, as against a BAU projection of 1315 Gg CO2 equivalent, which is a 15% increase from BAU scenario.
-The BAU emission projections, emissions till 2022 and the required emission reduction trend till 2030 are shown in Figure 45.
+The total greenhouse gas emissions from transport sector in FY 2022 were approximately 1530 Gg CO2 equivalent, as against a BAU projection of 1315 Gg CO2 equivalent, which is a 16% increase from BAU scenario.
+The BAU emission projections, emissions till 2022 and the required emission reduction trend till 2030 are shown in Figure 41.

-Figure 45: BAU emission projections for Transport sector, emissions till 2022 and the required emission reduction trend till 2030
+Figure 41: BAU emission projections for Transport sector, emissions till 2022 and the required emission reduction trend till 2030

 Republic of Mauritius intended to reduce emissions in transport sector by increasing incentives for electric vehicles.
-However, the implementation of such incentive scheme has not been possible due to the lack of adequate internation funding.
+However, the implementation of such incentive scheme has not been possible due to the lack of internation funding.